IDEAS xLab Innovation Team

 Louisville, KY (Home Base) | New York, NY (Curatorial Office)

-We are proud that a majority of staff, governance and leadership comprised are comprised of women, LGBTQ or People of Color and represent different faith traditions.
+We are proud that a majority of staff, governance and leadership are comprised of Women, People of Color or LGBTQ+ and represent different faith traditions.

 Ayelet Danielle Aldouby | Curator (New York, NY)